Songs of Faith and Devotion: Tour

 The subsequent Devotional Tour to support the album was the largest Depeche Mode had undertaken to that point.
 The tour spanned fourteen months, visiting twenty-seven countries and played to over two million people over 158 dates.
 The tour covered 100,000 miles and required 90 tonnes of equipment.
 The huge scale of the tour was to cover the sponsoring costs.
 Anton Corbijn designed the elaborate stage design, the first time he had ever done so.
 The huge scale of the tour took its toll on the band members.
-Despite Fletcher's comment that "Dave was loving it [the tour]...he was on a different planet", his heroin addiction had increased, Gore was drinking excessively and had several seizures, Fletcher was suffering from clinical depression to the point where he was replaced by Daryl Bamonte on all dates from April and the grueling nature of touring had taken its toll on Wilder.
+Despite Fletcher's comment that "Dave was loving it [the tour]...he was on a different planet", his heroin addiction had increased, Gore was drinking excessively and had several seizures, Fletcher was suffering from clinical depression to the point where he was replaced by Daryl Bamonte during the 1994 part of the tour and the grueling nature of touring had taken its toll on Wilder.
 Gore later commented, "I don't think anyone was ever the same after that tour", highlighting the tense nature of the tour, and Q magazine would later refer to the Devotional Tour as "the most debauched rock tour ever".

 Following the tour, the experience of Songs of Faith and Devotion and the subsequent supporting tour had taken too hard a toll on Wilder, who announced his departure from the band on his 36th birthday in 1995, highlighting a highly uneven workload distribution, lack of acknowledgement from his bandmates, creative differences within the band and overall lack of cohesion.
 Wilder's departure and the internal strife within the band, specifically Gahan's growing heroin addiction led many to speculate that the band was finished.
 The band managed to recover from the loss of Wilder, releasing Ultra in 1997.